 The agency pushed for a modern light rail system ahead of the 2002 Olympics, which has since become extremely popular with the public for daily commutes and access to sporting, entertainment and cultural events in the city.
 UTA has also had a long-standing relationship with the local ski resorts and currently provides ski bus service to 10 Utah ski resorts in the agency’s service area.
-This innovative mindset continued as the agency began looking at upgrading its fare collection infrastructure, and in 2008, Vix Technology collaborated with UTA to deliver an account-based fare collection solution.
+This innovative mindset continued as the agency began looking at upgrading its fare collection infrastructure.

 UTA wanted a system that had the capability to accept all forms of payment media: from third-party ski passes to contactless credit cards to ”FAREPAY,” UTA’s own reloadable fare card.
 It was this unique requirement, combined with the relatively new capability to validate cards on bus readers much more quickly over cellular connection, that led Vix to develop this first account-based electronic fare collection (EFC) system in the United States.